 The University Code of Academic Integrity prohibits students from committing the following acts of academic dishonesty: academic fraud, copying or allowing one’s work to be copied, fabrication/falsification, plagiarism, sabotage of others’ work, substitution.
 For details, see the Academic Integrity web page.

-If you have any questions concerning this policy, ask for clarification
+If you have any questions concerning this policy, ask for clarification.

 COVID-19 Policy